Housing Element

 Sites Inventory Maps

-For more information or questions, please contact the City's Planning Division by email.
+For more information or questions, contact the City's Planning Division at 510-494-4440 or by email.

 Housing Element Background Information